KavajNaruj/homeassistant-enigma-player/README.md

   - Picon from current channel
   - Supports authentication and multiple receivers
   - Sending notifications to the box (timeout and type of message can be selected)
+  - Load sources from selected bouquet (thanks to madrian)

 # Tested with OpenWebif versions:
   - 0.2.7